GFG/seller-center-sdk-java/README.md

 ## Get started

-1. You can retrieve every information required on Seller Center in Product > API Reference > API Explorer.
+1. You can retrieve every information required on Seller Center in **Settings > Integration management > API Explorer**.

 2. Then you can set those variables at runtime as shown in the samples.
 You will need to copy the followings: